bomba-cat/MQTT-Mosquito/README.md

 ![img](img/Visual.png)
 Add a Visualization and then add a topic, you can use # to add all topics and set the time at the top to the last 5 minutes
 ![img](img/Dashboard.png)

+## How does the System work?
+First we setup a publisher which just delivers data to a broker which subscribed to the publisher and is reading its data.
+We have also setup Grafana which just subscribes to the publishers and reads its data to visualize it.